dbxdrgsl/teach/README.md

 - Gymnasium school Informatics and ICT teachers (grades 5–8)
 - Beginning educators looking for ready-made resources
 - Anyone building a national curriculum-aligned course

+## 🧭 Overview
+This project is dedicated to supporting educators in delivering clear, engaging, and curriculum-aligned content in Informatics and ICT, primarily for middle and high school students.
+Materials are structured by grade level and topic, following the Romanian national curriculum.

 ## ✍️ Contents
 - [`plan/`](./plan/) – Lesson plans by grade and module